nicolehao34/nicolehao34.github.io/index.md

 # Projects

 -  **InkSight** <br>
-An AI-powered STEM note-taking and accessibility platform for students with learning disorders and auditory + visual impairments. **Demo coming soon.**
+An AI-powered STEM note-taking and accessibility platform for students with learning disorders and auditory + visual impairments.
+I was lucky enough to be selected by [the Cornell eLab Student Startup Accelerator](https://eship.cornell.edu/elab-welcomes-24-student-startup-teams-to-fall-cohort/) as part of their Fall 24 cohort with this project. **Demo coming soon.**